 SPUR Legacy Society

 And, we are honored to welcome you to membership in the Legacy Society.
-Legacy Society members are invited to an exclusive annual gathering and invited to join the Urban Leaders Forum — our major donor society — which gathers several times a year to hear from noted experts about urbanism, planning and the future of our region.
+Legacy Society members are invited to an exclusive annual gathering and invited to join the Urban Leaders Council — our major donor society — which gathers several times a year to hear from noted experts about urbanism, planning and the future of our region.

 We hope you’ll tell us when you have named SPUR in your will.
 We would very much like the opportunity to thank you for your generosity.